davisanc/AzureSecurityLabs/README.md

 ## 6. Lab 3 – Control outbound security traffic with Azure Firewall

 Azure Firewall is a stateful firewall as a service, built in with high availability and cloud scalability.
 The primary use case for the Azure Firewall is to centrally create, enforce and log application and network policies.
-As the first version of the product, the firewall is focused on securing outbound flows by FQDN whitelisting/blacklisting.
+As the **first version** of the product, the firewall is focused on **securing outbound flows by FQDN whitelisting/blacklisting**.
 It provides source network address translation and it’s integrated with Azure Monitor for logging and analytics

 At this time the Azure Firewall is on public preview.
 To enable the firewall in your subscription you need use the following Azure PowerShell commands: